uchicago-dsi/poultry-cafos/README.md

 It will generate a geojson file under `output` folder.
 It contains all the original predictions from the model with extra information from post processing, which will be used later to filter the false positives.

 ## Run the filtering
+Download the [JSON file](https://drive.google.com/file/d/1b0xy-sSq1jrLIkmIDYBzv4DqLer-ytUs/view?usp=drive_link) for authenticating to Google Earth Engine and save it in the root directory of the repository as `private-key.json`.

  Run the filtering script:

 ```bash